How to read a certificate of insurance form

 - Verify that the policy expiration date does not come before the completion date of your project.
 If it does, ask the vendor to submit another COI confirming the policy’s renewal.

-- Make sure the company has general liability insurance at the very least, as well as workers’ compensation insurance.
-These policies will cover you for any third-party losses (property damage, bodily injuries) the vendor causes, as well as any injuries to his or her employees during your project.
+- Make sure the company has a general liability policy at the very least, as well as workers’ compensation coverage.
+These policies will cover you for any third-party losses (property damage, bodily injuries, etc.) the vendor causes, as well as any injuries to their employees during your project.

 - Determine that the vendor’s liability limits meet or exceed the limits on your own insurance.
 If they don’t, consider requiring the person to purchase additional insurance.